Olive tree, both potted and planted in the ground, certainly is a kind of tree that garners much attention these days.

 Caring, pruning and watering all take a part in letting olive trees grow well.

-- Read also: health benefits and therapeutic properties of olives
+- Health benefits and therapeutic properties of olives

-- Discover: The ‘Picholine’ olive variety, a taste of French Provence
+- The ‘Picholine’ olive variety, a taste of French Provence

 How to plant an olive tree well